-For as long as I can remember I have loved mothering and babies.
+Since I was a little girl, I have loved babies and mothering.
 In 1982 while attending the birth of a dear friend as her doula I realized my calling as a midwife and desire to be involved in the support of women as they brought new life into this world.
-Giving birth is one of the most intimate and powerful life-changing events for a woman and her family, and the honor of coming alongside them through the process of pregnancy and natural childbirth is something I take very seriously.
+Giving birth is one of the most intimate and powerful life-changing events for a woman and her family.
+The privilege of coming alongside them throughout the journey of pregnancy and wonder of childbirth is truly my honor.

-I’m originally a Michigan gal having grown up in northwest Detroit, but the rolling hills of Franklin (near Nashville) in Middle Tennessee have been my home since 1986.
-My husband Kenny and I have raised five wonderful children over the course of our 40+ years of marriage and my faith is of the utmost importance to me.
-I enjoy swimming, sewing, dancing, being Grandma to our seven grandchildren, and rooting for Notre Dame football.
+I’m originally a Michigan gal having grown up in northwest Detroit, but the rolling hills of Williamson County south of Nashville, west of Franklin, in Middle TN, have been my home since 1986.
+My husband Kenny and I have been blessed to raise five wonderful children over the course of our 40+ years of marriage.
+I am passionate about my faith, my family, my friends, and my ladies and their babies.
+I enjoy snow, sewing, swimming, dancing, and rooting for Notre Dame football!

 I’ve had the amazing privilege and joy of serving women as a Midwife for over 20 years and as a Doula since 1982.
 I began attending births as a labor assistant before the term “Doula” was commonly used.
 That early season proved to be a foundation of essential knowledge and insight as I progressed into my midwife and doula/monitrice career.

 After joining the Tennessee Midwives Association (TMA) in the early 1990’s I became inspired to pursue midwifery.
 I then enrolled in the Tennessee Birthplace School of Midwifery completing their intensive Midwifery Training/Education program in 1995.
 I worked as an apprentice/assistant with two busy home birth midwives in the greater Nashville area from 1994 to 1996.
 In 1995 I was officially registered with the North American Registry of Midwives (NARM) and I began my midwifery practice in 1996.